-Crack speeds deduced from crack arrival times for the gaseous nitrogen loading fluctuated between 200 to 400 m/s (Fig. 18), while those of detonation loading fluctuated between 170 to 250 m/s (Fig. 19).
+Crack speeds deduced from crack arrival times for the gaseous nitrogen loading fluctuated between 200 to 400 m/s, while those of detonation loading fluctuated between 170 to 250 m/s (Fig. 9).
 The error bars show upper and lower bounds.
 Crack speeds for hydraulic oil loading were not measured because the cracks were arrested before reaching the crack gage locations.
 From the measured crack speeds, it appears that the gaseous nitrogen loading provided a slightly larger crack driving force than the detonation loading.
 In the nitrogen case, the tube was prestressed everywhere when rupture occurred and the stress state decayed slowly in comparison to the fracture propagation time.
-A 200 m/s crack tip would propagate 0.3 m from the notch to the tube end in 1.5 ms, and the pressure decays a neglible amount during this time (Fig. 9).
-In the detonation case, only the portion of the tube behind the detonation wave was loaded and the pressure decays substantially during the time the crack tips propagate towards the ends of the tube (Fig. 8).
-Figures 20 and 21 are composite plots of different views of the strain, crack, and detonation trajectories in an x-t-strain space.
+A 200 m/s crack tip would propagate 0.3 m from the notch to the tube end in 1.5 ms, and the pressure decays a neglible amount during this time (Fig. 3).
+In the detonation case, only the portion of the tube behind the detonation wave was loaded and the pressure decays substantially during the time the crack tips propagate towards the ends of the tube (Fig. 3).
+Figure 8 shows plots of crack and detonation trajectories in x-t diagrams.
 The detonation trajectories were predicted assuming that the fracture process did not affect the detonation velocity.
-The detonation wave speeds were obtained from the detonation front arrival times at the pressure transducers in the detonation tube, and then extrapolating the detonation trajectory into the specimen tube.
+The detonation tube, and then extrapolating the detonation trajectory into the specimen tube.